 Servlet

-A servlet is a Java server-side component that processes client HTTP requests and generates HTTP responses.
-It is a core technology of the Java EE (now Jakarta EE) standard and serves as the foundation for most Java web frameworks.
+A Java server-side component that processes client HTTP requests and generates responses.
+It’s a core technology of the Java EE (now Jakarta EE) standard and the foundation of most Java web frameworks.

 public class CustomFilter extends GenericFilterBean {